Who’s Who on the AFRECS Board

 A lay preacher in the United Methodist Church, was a Peace Corps volunteer in Ethiopia, and 2011-12 in served as as Senior Advisor on Darfur for the U.S. Special Envoy to Sudan: Executive Director Dane Smith

-Anita Sanborn’s early career focused on community organizing, maternal and child health, and long-term care.
+Our President, Anita Sanborn’s early career focused on community organizing, maternal and child health, and long-term care.
 As a lay leader in the Episcopal Church in Colorado, she became engaged with the Sudanese refugees arriving in the early 2000s.
 Many trips to the Sudans followed and she has been a Board member of AFRECS for several terms, beginning in 2004.
 She now resides in Indiana.

 Our Treasurer Larry Duffee spent three years as a missionary of The Episcopal Church to the Episcopal Church of Sudan — initially intending to devote only four months helping the Provincial Secretary’s office in Juba develop improved methods of financial management.